brendanberg/strudel/README.md

 Tags are indicated by an at sign (@) followed by some other junk. `@(person)` is a tag, and so are `@with(person)` and `@end`.
 The following sections describe the different kinds of tags.

 Variables
 ---------

 A variable can be referenced within a context simply by enclosing the variable name in parentheses preceded by an at sign.
-For example, if the current context is `{'name': 'Brendan', 'location': 'New York'}`, the template `@(name) is currently in @(location)` would evaluate to "Brendan is currently in New York".
-If there is no property with the variable name in the current context, nothing will be rendered.
+For example, compiling the template `@(name) is currently in @(location)` with the `Strudel.compile` function returns the compiled template as a function.
+Calling the function with a context object will return a string with the appropriate transformations applied to the template tags.
+If we called  the function returned by `Strudel.compile` with the context `{'name': 'Brendan', 'location': 'New York'}` passed in as an argument, the string "Brendan is currently in New York" would be returned.

-Variable tags automatically escape HTML.
+Variable tags have some helpful default behavior.
+The variable name is simply an identifier into the context object.
+Values referenced by the identifier will be converted to strings automatically, but empty, null, or undefined values will not be rendered.
+Most importantly, variable tags automatically escape HTML.
 To override this behavior and render an unescaped string, use double parentheses.

 Here's a context and a template string so we can see variable tags in action.